omsaidesaii/Digital-Clock/README.md

 3. Open `index.html` in a web browser to see the digital clock in action.

 ## 📌 LIVE DEMO
-Check it out here (replace with your live demo link).
+Check it out here (https://digital-clock-wheat-nu.vercel.app/).